- Are you a passionate, innovative and dynamic teacher who is looking for a new opportunity?

 After many years in the planning, Iona College Geelong officially opened its doors for the first time for students at the start of the 2020 school year.
 150 Year 7 students have formed the Foundation year for the College coming from many different regions within Geelong, the Surf Coast and Bellarine.

-At the start of this year, students were excited to be greeted by a Foundation staff of thirteen teachers and eight support staff, who together are forming a unique culture around learning and wellbeing.
+A further 150 students joined the College at the commencement of 2021 to give a total student population of 300.
 Iona College is the fifth and newest Catholic Secondary School in the Geelong region and the second Catholic Co-educational option for parents seeking a Catholic Education for their daughters and sons.

 A comprehensive Master Plan has been developed that will ensure that the student community of Iona College have state of the art facilities befitting educational needs for the present and the future. $65 million dollars in being invested in capital works over the next six years.
 The ‘Columba Centre’ is a three story multi-disciplinary learning centre that has an imposing outlook to the City of Geelong and the You-Yang’s in the North and the Surf Coast in the South.
 In addition to the Columba Centre, a comprehensive landscaping program has taken place with a focus on native vegetation and ensuring that students have many and varied play spaces.

 At the start of 2021, students began using their AFL accredited (MCG size) oval to the western side of the Columba Centre.
 The oval has been designed to a high standard with various options including turf that ensures that it remains a quality facility for many years to come.

 The College is currently undertaking two major building projects that are scheduled to be completed at the commencement of the 2022 school year:

 - Our Specialist Centre incorporating science, art, technology (wood, plastics, metal), information technology, media and STEM, that will provide a unique opportunity for students to follow their passion for learning in a modern state of the art facility and;